MannyBinning/behind-the-blur/README.md

 2. Deducted points when hint used or incorrect answer selected.

 3. Decreasing the level of blur (will cost points) to make the image clearer for hint purposes.

+4. Shuffled answers will be added in order to stop users from knowing the position of correct answer.

 # Technologies